 Millersville is a very ethnically-diverse town.
 The people who call Millersville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Millersville residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Millersville include Irish, English, Italian, and Polish.

 The most common language spoken in Millersville is English.
-Other important languages spoken here include Spanish and Korean.
+Other important languages spoken here include Spanish and Polish.